QRL 2.0

 Decentralized Identity

-Self-sovereign identity solutions protected against quantum decryption of personal data.
+Self-sovereign identity protected against quantum decryption of personal data.

 Trustless Governance